ashishsahu1/HerVoice/README.md

 - We all have either faced or seen such harashments and disturbing incidents right, specially in this social networking world where reaching and sending some text is jsut a matter of seconds now,

-_Our webapp HERVOICE is a forum where any girl can post their such incident and talks to others, help others, by sharing views and ideas.
-The girl can choose about being an anonymous or diplaying her name.
+<b>Our webapp HERVOICE is a forum where any girl can post their such incident and talks to others, help others, by sharing views and ideas.
+The girl can choose about being an anonymous or diplaying her name.</b>

 ## Tech Stack